A certain obsession with cleanliness

-Photo gallery above: The Unbearable Right To See and Be Seen, view of exhibition
+Photo gallery below: The Unbearable Right To See and Be Seen, view of exhibition

-Solo show, Casula Powerhouse Arts Centre, Nov.
+Solo show, Curated with curator Luke Letourneau, Casula Powerhouse Arts Centre, Nov.
 2023

 Photography credit: Document Photography